 Andrew brings knowledge of and experience with financial planning, human capital management, company strategy, and business development to Geneoscopy.
 He previously worked as an associate at Lindsay Goldberg, a middle-market private equity firm focused on providing long-term growth capital to family-owned businesses.
 He began his career as a financial analyst in J.P.
 Morgan’s healthcare investment banking group, working primarily on M&A and capital markets transactions in the biotech, medical devices, and life science tools sectors.
 He received his B.S. in Applied Economics & Management from Cornell University and an M.B.A. from The Wharton School, with majors in Health Care Management and Entrepreneurial Management.

 As Chief Science Officer, Erica leads clinical strategy and research and development.
 Prior to founding Geneoscopy in 2015, she worked at the Washington University School of Medicine to develop a noninvasive diagnostic test to evaluate children in Africa with Environmental Enteropathy Disease.
 She started her career as a research technician at the Donald Danforth Plant Science Center in St. Louis, where she was engineering staple food crops in Africa to be more nutritious.
 Erica graduated from Cornell University with a dual B.S. in Biological Sciences and Applied Economics & Management.
-Currently, she is in her fourth year of the M.D./Ph.D. program at the Washington University School of Medicine, where her Ph.D. concentration is in Genetics and Genomics.
+Currently, she is in her fifth year of the M.D./Ph.D. program at the Washington University School of Medicine, where her Ph.D. concentration is in Genetics and Genomics.